JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 it would first (in the inner `/eval`) find every classmate of yours, and then (in the outer `eval`) find which of them is coming to your wedding.
 It would return a list of people, not `#is` relationships.
 (Hode treats all whitespace as a single space;
-I only used newlines and big spaces above to make the query easier to read.)
+the newlines and big chunks of space above are only to make the query easier to read.)

 #### PITFALL: `/it=` cannot be followed by an alphanumeric character

-`/it=` is a keyword, just like `/it` or `/eval`, which means it must be followed by a non-alphanumeric character (typically a space or a left parenthesis).
+`/it=` is a keyword, just like `/it` or `/eval`.
+It should be followed by a space.
 Just as writing `/italy` or `/evalentine` would confuse the parser, so too will writing `/it=x` confuse the parser.